 Nancy L. Berry is the Director of Congregational Care at First United Methodist Church in Bellevue, where she organized the church’s environmental team and assisted them in becoming an Earth Ministry Greening Congregation.
 The team hosts an annual Earth Friendly Gardening seminar and plant exchange, leads summer Taize services dedicated to honoring creation, and sponsors other educational events – most recently dealing with clean energy.
 A life-long western Washingtonian, Nancy enjoys volksmarch and bird-watching.
 She holds a Master’s degree in Pastoral Studies (MAPS) from the School of Theology and Ministry at Seattle University and joined the board in 2013.

 Dr. Brian Naasz

 Brian is currently a Clinical Assistant Professor of Chemistry at Pacific Lutheran University where he teaches Environmental and Analytical Chemistry.
-Prior to this, he worked in a variety of research, management, and business development roles in the specialty chemical industry.
-He has a BS in Chemistry from Seattle University and a PhD in Physical Chemistry and Catalysis from the University of California, Berkeley.
-He joined the Earth Ministry Board in January 2005.
-Brian also serves on the board of the Peace Community Center in Tacoma, Washington.
+Previously, he worked in a variety of research, management, and business development roles in the specialty chemical industry.
+Brian has a BS in Chemistry from Seattle University and a PhD in Physical Chemistry and Catalysis from the University of California, Berkeley.
+He was an Earth Ministry board member from 2005-2013, during which time he served as both Board Chair and Treasurer, and returned to the board in 2015.
+Brian has also provided leadership on the board of Peace Community Center in Tacoma.
 His church home is Agnus Dei Lutheran church in Gig Harbor, Washington.